forestdb/forestdb.org/models/habituals-cogsci2016.md

 ## Prior model

 The following model `structuredPriorModel` instantiates this idea.
-`theta` is measure of
+`theta` is measure of how many people actually do the action.

- potential of a property F to be present in a kind.
-This can also be thought of the prevalence of the property at a category levels (what % of kinds have this property present within the kind?).
+This can also be thought of the popularity of the action at the level of individuals (what % of people have done this before?).
-For example, "lays eggs" is present in ducks, swans, fish, but not kangaroos or giraffes.
-"Are female" is present in almost all kinds.
-"Carries malaria" is present in almost no kinds.
+For example, "goes to the movies" is very popular, while "climbs mountains" is not.
-`gamma` is the *mean prevelence when the property is present*.
+`mu` is the *mean frequency for people who do the action*.
-Knowing that the property is present in a kind, what % of the kind do you expect to have it?
+Knowing that the person has done the action before, how often do you think the person does the action?
-For example, about 50% of a kind "is female"; 100% has wings; malaria is a rare property within a kind.
+For example, "wears socks" tends to happen everyday, whereas "watches space launches" tends to happen very infrequently.
-Finally, `delta` is the concentration (conceptually, the inverse variance) of that mean.
+Finally, `sigma` is the variance around that mean.
-It is high for properties that present in almost every kind in exactly the same proportion (e.g. "is female").
+It is high for actions that almost everyone does the same (e.g. "wears socks").
-It is lower when there is more uncertainty about exactly how many within a kind are expected to have the property.
+It is lower for actions that people have more uncertainty about (e.g. "wears a suit").

 ~~~~
-// discretized range between 0 - 1
+// discretized range between -1 and 8 (scale is log times in 5 years)
-var bins = [0.01,0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9,0.99]
+var binWidth = 0.5

-// function returns a discretized beta PDF
-var discretizeBeta = function(gamma, delta){
+var minBin = -1
-  var shape_alpha =  gamma * delta
+var maxBin = 8
-  var shape_beta = (1-gamma) * delta
+var bins = _.range(minBin, maxBin,binWidth)

-  var betaPDF = function(x){
+var gaussianPMF = function(mu, sigma){
-    return Math.pow(x,shape_alpha-1)*Math.pow((1-x),shape_beta-1)
+  return map(function(b){return Math.exp(gaussianERP.score([mu, sigma], b))}, bins)
 }

+var structuredPriorModel = function(params){
+  Enumerate(function(){
+    var theta = params["theta"]
+    var mu = params["mu"]
+    var sigma = params["sigma"]
+    var hasDoneAction = flip(theta)
+    var frequency = hasDoneAction ?
+        bins[discrete(gaussianPMF(mu, sigma))] :
+        minBin

-  return map(betaPDF, bins)
+    return frequency
+  })
 }

 var structuredPriorModel = function(params){
   Enumerate(function(){
     var theta = params["theta"]

-    var g = params["gamma"]
+    var mu = params["mu"]

-    var d = params["delta"]
+    var sigma = params["sigma"]
-    var propertyIsPresent = flip(theta)
+    var hasDoneAction = flip(theta)
-    var prevalence = propertyIsPresent ?
+    var frequency = hasDoneAction ?
-        bins[discrete(discretizeBeta(g,d))] :
+        bins[discrete(gaussianPMF(mu, sigma))] :
-    0
+        minBin

-    return prevalence
+    return frequency
   })
 }

-// e.g. "Has Wings"
+// e.g. "runs"
-var hasWings = structuredPriorModel({theta: 0.5,
+var runs = structuredPriorModel(
+{
+  theta: 0.5,
-                                     gamma: 0.99,
+  mu: 0.99,
-                                     delta: 10})
+  sigma: 10
+})

-// e.g. "Lays eggs"
+// e.g. "hikes"
-var laysEggs = structuredPriorModel({theta: 0.5,
+var hikes = structuredPriorModel(
+{
+  theta: 0.5,
-                                     gamma: 0.5,
+  mu: 0.5,
-                                     delta: 10})
+  sigma: 10
+})

-// e.g. "Are female"
+// e.g. "climbs mountains"
-var areFemale = structuredPriorModel({theta: 0.99,
+var climbsMountains = structuredPriorModel(
+{
+  theta: 0.99,
-                                      gamma: 0.5,
+  mu: 0.5,
-                                      delta: 50})
+  sigma: 50
+})

-// e.g. "Carries Malaria"
+// e.g. "drinks coffee"
-var carriesMalaria = structuredPriorModel({theta: 0.1,
+var drinksCoffee = structuredPriorModel(
+{
+  theta: 0.1,
-                                           gamma: 0.01,
+  mu: 0.01,
-                                           delta: 2})
+  sigma: 2
+})

 vizPrint({